 Opportunities for students interested in the performing arts are available both inside and outside the classroom.
 From electives in Music Theory and Musical Theater, to drama performances, to an array of choral and instrumental ensembles, there are a variety of ways for students to fulfill and develop their creative talents.

 Ursuline Academy presents three performances a year: one musical and two plays.
-The past few years have featured performances of The Sound of Music, Seussical, A Midsummer Night's Dream and Much Ado About Nothing.
+The past few years have featured performances of Beauty and the Beast, Little Women, The Sound of Music, Twelve Angry Women, A Midsummer Night's Dream and Much Ado About Nothing.
 Partnerships with local boys schools provide opportunities for coed performances.

 Ursuline has three choral ensembles to suit the skill level and musical interests of a range of students.